-The College reserves the right to cancel classes from time to time due to unforeseen circumstances such as insufficient class enrollment, the availability of qualified instructors, and/or appropriate facilities.
+The college reserves the right to cancel classes due to unforeseen circumstances such as insufficient class enrollment, the availability of qualified instructors, and/or appropriate facilities.

 Students who enroll in a class that is later canceled will have an opportunity to add a different class by the deadline as noted on the important dates calendar.